ant-media/ant-media-documentation/docs/guides/recording-live-streams/media-push-plugin.md

   ```

 ### How to use Composite Layout
-* Start the Composite Layout
+Start the Composite Layout
 Call the REST Method below to let Ant Media Server with the stream id you specified in the start method.
-You should pass the url, width and height in the body.
+You should pass Room Name , url, width and height in the body.
    ```
    curl -i -X POST -H "Accept: Application/json" -H "Content-Type: application/json" "https://<ant-media-server-domain>/<your-webapp-name>/rest/v1/media-push/start"  -d '{"url": "https://<ant-media-server-domain>/<your-webapp-name>/composite_layout.html?roomId=<room-name>&publisherId=<composite-layout-publisher-id>", "width": 1280, "height": 720}'
    ```
 When above REST API is called Media Push will load the Composite layout page and join the Specified room.

-* Update the Composite Layout UI
+Update the Composite Layout UI
-Call the REST Method below to update the layout on the fly.
+for updating the layout and adding streams on the canvas call the below REST API by specifying the stream id of the participat in the room.
    ```
    curl -i -X POST -H "Accept: Application/json" -H "Content-Type: application/json" "https://<ant-media-server-domain>/<your-webapp-name>/rest/v2/broadcasts/<composite-layout-publisher-id>/data"  -d '{"streamId":"<composite-layout-publisher-id>","layoutOptions": {"canvas": {"width": 640,"height": 640},"layout": [{"streamId": "<room-participant-id>","region": {"xPos": 20,"yPos": 0,"zIndex": 1,"width": 200,"height": 200},"fillMode": "fill","placeholderImageUrl": "https://cdn-icons-png.flaticon.com/512/149/149071.png"}]}}'
    ```
-   You can display the stream on to the canvas by calling above REST API

-* Stop the Composite Layout
+Stop the Composite Layout
 Call the REST Method below to let Ant Media Server with the stream id you specified in the stop method.
    ```
    curl -i -X POST -H "Accept: Application/json" "https://<ant-media-server-domain>/<your-webapp-name>/rest/v1/media-push/stop/{composite-layout-publisher-id}"